 Bird Illness Investigation Continues in Several States

-Update as of July 2, 2021
+Update as of August 17, 2021

-- Keep pets (including pet birds) away from sick or dead wild birds as a standard precaution.
+- Keep pets away from sick or dead wildlife.

 - Report sick or dying birds to the Maryland DNR / USDA Wildlife Services Call Center at 1-877-463-6497 (410-349-8130 for out-of-state phone numbers).
 Licensed wildlife rehabilitators can be found on the DNR website.